-VIVAT now has full distribution in Australia, Belgium, Canada, Denmark, Denmark, France, Germany, Greece, Hong Kong, Italy, Japan, Korea, Luxembourg, the Netherlands, New Zealand, Norway, Spain, Sweden, the United Kingdom and the USA.
+VIVAT has distribution in Australia, Belgium, Canada, Denmark, Denmark, France, Germany, Greece, Hong Kong, Italy, Japan, Korea, Luxembourg, the Netherlands, New Zealand, Norway, Spain, Sweden, the United Kingdom and the USA.
 We are thrilled to be working with such committed partners widely across the world.
-Full details of our distributors come on the Distribution page.
+Details of our distributors come on the Distribution page.

 Our latest release is a wonderful recording of Purcell Birthday Odes for Queen Mary (VIVAT 122), with the same all-star cast of soloists and an equally illustrious instrumental ensemble as the much-acclaimed VIVAT 121.
 That first recording of Purcell Odes is here followed up with three glorious odes written to celebrate the birthday of the much-loved Queen Mary II, filled with superb music and fine performances.
 Ecstatically reviewed, it has been nominated as a 2022 Gramophone Awards finalist